The Guild of St Joseph and St Dominic

 The Guild of St Joseph and St Dominic was a Roman Catholic community of artists and craftspeople founded in 1920 in Ditchling, East Sussex, England.
-It was part of the Arts and Crafts movement and its legacy led to the creation of Ditchling Museum of Art + Craft.
+It was part of the Arts and Crafts movement and its legacy led to the creation of the Ditchling Museum of Art + Craft.

 History

 The Guild grew from the arrival of Eric Gill to Ditchling, Sussex, in 1907 with his apprentice Joseph Cribb.
 They were soon followed by Desmond Chute and Hilary Pepler.
-In 1921 the four founded the Guild: a Roman Catholic community based on the idea of the medieval guild.
+In 1921, the four founded the Guild: a Roman Catholic community based on the idea of the medieval guild.
 No women were admitted to the guild until 1972.

-The communal buildings and family houses grew around a site north of Ditchling, on the edge of Ditchling Common (now encroached by Burgess Hill) where Gill had moved with his family in 1913.
+The communal buildings and family houses grew around a site north of Ditchling, on the edge of Ditchling Common (now encroached by Burgess Hill), where Gill had moved with his family in 1913.
 A chapel had been started in 1919 and was completed for the founding.
 The community and families around the guild's members had grown to 41 by February 1922.

 Gill left Ditchling for the former Anglican monastery at Capel-y-ffin in 1924, leaving his apprentice Cribb to take over the stone carver's workshop, but the Guild continued to flourish.
 The Guild continued to attract many new members – carpenter George Maxwell, weavers Valentine KilBride and Bernard Brocklehurst, and wood-engraver Philip Hagreen.
-In 1932 the silversmith Dunstan Pruden joined, followed by artist and engraver Edgar Holloway.
+In 1932, the silversmith Dunstan Pruden joined, followed by artist and engraver Edgar Holloway.

-Notwithstanding several upheavals, the affairs of the Guild eventually stabilised and it continued for many years, later members being Jenny KilBride who joined the weaving workshop and the calligrapher Ewan Clayton, grandson of Valentine KilBride.
-Eventually, its affairs were finally wound up in 1989 and the workshops demolished.
+Notwithstanding several upheavals, the affairs of the Guild eventually stabilised, and it continued for many years, later members being Jenny KilBride, who joined the weaving workshop, and the calligrapher Ewan Clayton, grandson of Valentine KilBride.
+Eventually, its affairs were finally wound up in 1989, and the workshops demolished.